Skip to main content

 Response Format

-The batch endpoint returns detailed results for each customer processed:
+The batch endpoint immediately returns a job ID for tracking:

 {